DeepGroundwater/DeepGroundwater.github.io/docs/blog/posts/modeltaskdesign.md

 We can continue improving our models to give us better "Tasks" (better hydrograph matching), but if our "Goal" is ecosystem health or water equity, we can't assume that a better-fitted line on a graph automatically translates to a better outcome in the real world.

-I recommend that next time your are working on a model, you think through this alignment excersize.
+I recommend that next time you are working on a model, you think through this alignment excercize.